 Amino acids are the building blocks of protein.
 Deficiencies in neurotransmitters, such as serotonin, dopamine, noradrenaline, and γ-aminobutyric acid (GABA), are often associated with depression.
 Researchers have found that supplementation with the appropriate amounts of the amino acids 5-hydroxytryptophan and l-tyrosine may be a safe and effective treatment for depression.

 Nutrition and Mental Health: Top Foods to Enjoy

 While supplementation can help, it’s generally preferable to get the nutrients you need from the food you eat every day.
-Making healthy food the foundation of your diet is a crucial mental health strategy, whether or not there’s a global health crisis.
+Making healthy food the foundation of your diet is a crucial mental health strategy.
 Below are some of the best foods you can incorporate into your diet for general brain health and cognition.

 Nuts and Seeds

 Nuts and seeds are full of B vitamins, omega-3 fatty acids, and minerals like selenium, zinc, copper, manganese, and magnesium that are good for boosting mood, energy production, calming anxiety, and protecting your brain from oxidative damage.
 Try adding walnuts or ground flaxseed to your oatmeal, sprinkling pumpkin and sunflower seeds onto a salad, mixing chia seeds into smoothies, or spreading some whole grain toast with cashew butter.